Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/gke/access-via-asm-gcp-mp-tls-redb/README.md

 #### 4. Create a TLS-enabled Redis Enterprise database (REDB) from GCP Marketplace
 Assuming you have created a REDB instance in GCP Marketplace.
-The following will demonstrate to enable mTLS and download the required key and certificates for secure connection.
+The following will demonstrate how to enable mTLS and download the required key and certificates for secure connection.
 &nbsp;
 - Turn On "Transport layer security (TLS)" and check "Required TLS client authentiation"
 ![TLS One](./img/tls_1.png)